valueflows/valueflows/mkdocs/docs/introduction/core.md

 ![networks of networks picture](../assets/network-of-networks.png)

+Value means useful economic resources.
+Flows means how people create, combine, move, and exchange them.

-Networks of value flows are created when processes are linked together through flows of resources.
+Networks of value flows are created when processes and transfers are linked together through flows of resources.

-This forms an economic network, where resources flow from agent to agent to agent via events.
-These resource flow networks do not care about company or national boundaries.
+Flow-oriented systems can coordinate whole networks as easily as one company.

 ## The patterns used in Valueflows